MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Fuzzing finds vulnerabilities often missed by static program analysis, exhaustive feature testing and manual code inspection.
 - Fuzzing is an effective way to find security and reliability bugs in software, so much so that the [Microsoft Security Development Lifecycle](https://www.microsoft.com/securityengineering/sdl/) requires fuzzing at every untrusted interface of every product (see also Threat Modeling).
 - Always use fuzzing for software that may process untrusted inputs.
-- Fuzzing is particularly effective for standalone applications with large data parsers.
+- Fuzzing is effective for standalone applications with large data parsers.

 **Azure and GitHub CI/CD**